bezurn004/Obsi-Forge-Apedia/Starforged/Chapter2 - Campaign Creation/Character/SF_CH2_Choose Your Assets.md

 - ==[[_Companion Assets|Companion]]==: NPC helpers, including alien creatures and robots.
 - ==[[_Path Assets|Path]]==: Background aspects, careers, interests, training, and skills.

-This asset, plus your two paths from earlier in this exercise, give your character a total of three starting assets along with your [[AST_Starship|Starship (asset)]].
+This asset, plus your two paths from earlier in this exercise, give your character a total of three starting assets along with your [[AST_Starship|STARSHIP]].

 *110 CHAPTER 2: LAUNCHING YOUR CAMPAIGN*